Bublikus/groshify/src/components/common/DataTable/README.md

 # DataTable Component

-A generic, reusable data table component with support for custom rendering, sticky columns, and animations.
+A virtualized, generic, reusable data table component with support for custom rendering, sticky columns, sorting, and animations.

 ## Usage